digitranslab/jumpstart/docs/versioned_docs/version-2.27.0/data-sources/firestore.md

 ---

 # Cloud Firestore
-ToolJet can connect to Cloud Firestore databases to read and write data.
+JumpStart can connect to Cloud Firestore databases to read and write data.

 ## Connection
-ToolJet connects to your Cloud Firestore using JSON key of your GCP service account.
+JumpStart connects to your Cloud Firestore using JSON key of your GCP service account.
 Get your service account key as JSON from GCP console.
 For generating a new key, check out [Firestore's official documentation](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#iam-service-account-keys-create-console).

 Once you have the key, open it in a text editor and copy the contents.
 Paste the contents in the **Private key** field of the Firestore data source modal.